NSO-developer/nso-gitbook/development/connected-topics/snmp-notification-receiver.md

 The notification reception can be turned on and off using the enabled lead.
 NSO will listen to notifications at the end points configured in `listen`.
 There is no need to manually configure the NSO `engine-id`.
 NSO will do this automatically using the algorithm described in RFC 3411.
 However, it can be assigned an `engine-id` manually by setting this leaf.

 The managed devices must also be configured to send notifications to the NSO addresses.

+Configure the sending devices to use SNMPv3 USM with `auth-priv`, SHA authentication, and AES privacy when sending traps or informs to NSO.

 NSO silently ignores any notification received from unknown devices.
 By default, NSO uses the `/devices/device/address` leaf, but this can be overridden by setting `/devices/device/snmp-notification-address`.